 In this reference architecture, we’ll build a baseline infrastructure that deploys an Azure Kubernetes Service (AKS) cluster.
 This article includes recommendations for networking, security, identity, management, and monitoring of the cluster based on an organization’s business requirements.

 An implementation of this architecture is available on GitHub: Azure Kubernetes Service (AKS) Secure Baseline Reference Implementation.
 You can use it as a starting point and configure it as per your needs.

 This reference architecture requires knowledge of Kubernetes and its concepts.
-If you need a refresher, complete this workshop to deploy a multi-container application to Kubernetes on Azure Kubernetes Service (AKS).
+If you need a refresher, see the Related articles section for resources.

 This architecture uses a hub-spoke network topology.
 The hub and spoke(s) are deployed in separate virtual networks connected through peering.
 Some advantages of this topology are:

 Segregated management.
 It allows for a way to apply governance and control the blast radius.
 It also supports the concept of landing zone with separation of duties.

 Minimizes direct exposure of Azure resources to the public internet.

 Organizations often operate with regional hub-spoke topologies.
 Hub-spoke network topologies can be expanded in the future and provide workload isolation.

 All web applications should require a web application firewall (WAF) service to help govern HTTP traffic flows.